basil08/basil08.github.io/content/post/the-sensuality-of-rilke-love-poems.md

 +++

- {{<ql>}} They must not forget, when they love, that they are beginners, binglers of life, apprentices in love &ndash; must _learn_ love, and that (like all learning) wants peace, patience, and composure!
+ {{<ql>}} They must not forget, when they love, that they are beginners, bunglers of life, apprentices in love &ndash; must _learn_ love, and that (like all learning) wants peace, patience, and composure!

 Only if philanders of today could understand the nobility of love.
-It is not an easy enterprise to be undertaken soley to get rid of boredom or to have pleasure or fun or for any other self-vested interests because to love is not to have but to give.
+It is not an easy enterprise to be undertaken solely to get rid of boredom or to have pleasure or fun or for any other self-vested interests because to love is not to have but to give.

 ## The sensual nature of Rilke's poems